UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_21.md

 Notes:

+The `how` argument specifies ***“how”*** our dataframes are joined.

-We mentioned that the default argument value`inner` which will only keep the rows with identifying column values that are present in both dataframes.
+We mentioned that the default argument value `inner` will only keep the rows with identifying column values that are present in both dataframes.

 ---